 Mail delivery service is provided to all primary department offices on a once-per-day basis, using a pouch exchange system.
 When mail is delivered to a department office, a return pouch is picked up and returned to the Dorland Mail Center.
 Three mail delivery routes are utilized to provide the most efficient delivery system possible.

 Campus Mail Drop Boxes located in six buildings on campus, are serviced at approximately 3:00 P.M. each operating day.
+Drop Boxes can be found at Human Resources and in Anderson, Barsema, Williston, Swen Parson and Zulauf Halls.
 This service provides departments with a second opportunity to send inter-office mail that will be delivered the next operating day.
 The dark brown drop boxes are intended for inter-office mail only.
 Any meter mail, accountables, or personal stamped mail deposited in these boxes will be processed or forwarded at the next scheduled processing time.
 These boxes are placed on campus as a convenience for departmental customers, and are the property of Northern Illinois University (NIU).
 They are not serviced by the United States Post Office.

 Personal mail with U.S. postage stamps affixed such as holiday greetings, monthly bills, personal correspondence, etc., should not be sent to Campus Mail Services for processing.
 Such mail should be deposited in U.S. Postal Service collection boxes.
 For your convenience there are seven USPS collection boxes located on campus.
 Boxes have been placed on the corner of Lucinda and Annie Glidden, College and Castle, Barsema Hall, Holmes Student Center and the outside area 100 yards southwest of Holmes Student Center.